Blokhus

-Blokhus is a village in North Jutland, Denmark.
+Blokhus is a village on the North Jutlandic Island, Denmark.
 It is located in Jammerbugt Municipality.
 Blokhus is a popular beach town with around 1 million visitors every year.

 History

 Blokhus was originally named Hune Hvarre.
 In the early 1600s there were barely any trees in the area, so timber was imported from Norway.
 The locals had to store this timber somewhere, so they constructed some houses out of the timber.
 These houses became known as 'block houses' (Danish: blokhuse), which gave name to the village.

 Axel P. Jensen (1885–1972) was a Danish painter of landscapes.
 He spent most of his time in Blokhus.

 Beach

 One of the main attractions is Blokhus Beach, which is a white, sandy bathing beach with a dune area.
 During the summer, 47 characteristic white beach huts are placed on the beach.
 It is possible to drive along Blokhus Beach.
 During the summer, there is a lifeguard on the beach.
 In 2011, a new beach centre was built, which contains restrooms, an ice cream stand and a café.

 During the summer, the local cannon guild fire their cannon by the beach centre every night.
 In 2012, the former bowling alley in the town square was transformed into the shopping centre, Blokhuset.
 An outdoor stage has been built in the town square, and it has hosted recurring concerts during the summer.
 The stage was modernised and moved to one end of the town square in 2013.